paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-041-national-nuclear-security-administration.md

 **(b) Duties**

 (1) The Director shall be the principal advisor to the Administrator, the Deputy Secretary of Energy, and the Secretary of Energy with respect to cost estimation and program evaluation for the Administration.
+The Director shall report directly to the Administrator.

 (2) The Administrator may not delegate responsibility for receiving or acting on communications from the Director with respect to cost estimation and program evaluation for the Administration.